-QUESTION PERSON OR OFFICE LOCATION EXTENTION Whom do students see to register for my class?
-Admissions & Records Apply/register on web Student Services 678-5810 Where do I clear up a class roster problem?
-Admissions & Records Faculty web lists dropped students Student Services 678-5810 Where do students go to drop my course?
-Admissions & Records Web Student Services 678-5810 Who do students see for financial help to attend school?
-Financial Aid Student Services 678-5828 Who do I see to discuss my class schedule?
-Division Dean/Depart- ment Chair (see below) (see below) How do I find out where my class meets?
+QUESTION PERSON OR OFFICE LOCATION DIRECT LINE (805) Where do students go to register for classes?
+Student Portal (MyVCCCD) or A&R Student Services 678-5810 Where do I clear up a class roster problem?
+A&R or Faculty Portal (MyVCCCD) Student Services 678-5810 Where do students go to drop my course?
+Student Portal (MyVCCCD) Student Services 678-5810 Who do students see for financial help to attend college?
+Financial Aid or Student Portal (MyVCCCD) Student Services 678-5828 Who do I see to discuss my class schedule?
+Division Dean/Depart- ment Chair (see above) (see above) How do I find out where my class meets?
 Schedule of Classes Online Where do I obtain a code for the copy machine?
-Division Office (see below) (see below) Whom do I see to order my text or supplies?
+Division Office (see above) (see above) Whom do I see to order my text or supplies?
 Bookstore Website - Text Div.
-Dean - Supplies oxnardcollege.edu (see below) 678-5826 Whom do I see to set up a field trip?
-Division Dean/Director (see below) (see below) Who should I contact if there is an accident in my class?
-Health Center (day) Night Administrator Campus Police (after 7:30 pm) Student Services Administration 678-5832 678-5800 678-5805 Where do I find out about my salary?
-District Human Re- sources Department 761 Daily Drive Camarillo, CA 93010 652-5518 Whom do I see if I just need help?
-Division Dean/Director of Office of Academic Affairs (see below) Academic Affairs (see below) 678-5814 Whom should I contact if there are behavioral problems?
-Health Center Student Services 678-5832
+Dean - Supplies oxnardcollege.edu (see above) 678-5826 Whom do I see to set up a field trip?
+Division Dean/Faculty Portal Workflow (see above) (see below) Who should I contact if there is an accident in my class?
+Health Center (day) Night Administrator Campus Police (after 7:30 pm) or call 911 / Advise Division Dean Student Services Administration 678-5832 678-5800 678-5805 Who do I see if I just need help?
+Division Dean or Office of Academic Affairs/Em- ployee Assistance Pro- gram (see above) Academic Affairs (see below) 678-5814 Who should I contact if there are behavioral problems?
+Health Center Behavioral Intervention Care Team (BICT) Campus Police (if any- one's health or safety is at risk) Student Services Campus Police 678-5832 678-5805